ccls/sequencing/README.md

+In addition, I think that the latest Trinity and its changes are responsible for the contig naming changes.
+Its output file, Trinity.fasta, is just the short name

+	comp5_c0_seq2

+versus the long name style in the examples

+	comp0_c0_seq1_FPKM_all:1241158.424_FPKM_rel:626919.264_len:482_path:[1032,746,1102]

+This difference has led to the modifications of the parsing in 2 of the scripts and I think that that is causing some problems.

 ## RINS modifications ( scripts to be copied in via Makefile )

 Modified rins.pl for several reasons.
 One major change is to the parameters